 Perseverance – We stick at it, we try our best and don’t give in when it gets a little bit hard.

-Exciting Discoveries – We ask interesting questions, we are keen to find out more.
+Honesty – We ask interesting questions; we are keen to find out more.
 We take risks with our learning.